shangruJia/scHDeepInsight/README.md

 # scHDeepInsight

 scHDeepInsight is a Python package for hierarchical annotation of immune cells in single-cell RNA sequencing (scRNA-seq) data.
 By combining **DeepInsight** transformation with a **hierarchical CNN model**, it provides accurate classification of immune cell types with both base-level and detailed subtype identification.
+The entire annotation pipeline runs on both CPU and GPU.
+When a GPU is available, it completes in approximately 10 minutes for 45,000 scRNA-seq cells.

 ## Features